-Preferred unit distributions decreased \$4.3 million as a result of Simon Property's redemption of its Series G preferred stock in the fourth quarter of 2007 and our related redemption of Series G preferred units held by Simon Property.
+Preferred dividends decreased \$3.0 million as a result of the redemption of the Series G preferred stock in the fourth quarter of 2007.

 Six Months Ended June 30, 2008 vs. Six Months Ended June 30, 2007

 Minimum rents increased \$83.9 million during the period, of which the property transactions accounted for \$30.5 million of the increase.
 Comparable rents increased \$53.4 million, or 5.3%.
 This was primarily due to the leasing of space at higher rents that resulted in an increase in minimum rents of \$49.6 million and a \$3.2 million increase in comparable property straight-line rents and fair market value of in-place lease amortization.
 In addition, rents from carts, kiosks, and other temporary tenants increased comparable rents by \$0.3 million.